-- 5.7.1 All Contractors and consultants engaged by Council to provide advice to the decisionmaking process will be required to disclose conflicts of interest. - 5.7.2 A Contractor or consultant who discloses a conflict of interest will not be engaged to provide advice on that matter unless: - a) The conflict is so remote or insignificant it could not be considered to influence the advice being provided; or - There are no other contractors or consultants reasonably available and qualified to b) provide the technical advice required; and - c) The conflict of interest is documented in all advice provided by that contractor or consultant, as well as any Council Report(s). or consultant.
+- 5.7.1 All Contractors and consultants engaged by Council to provide advice to the decisionmaking process will be required to disclose conflicts of interest. - 5.7.2 A Contractor or consultant who discloses a conflict of interest will not be engaged to provide advice on that matter unless; - a) The conflict is so remote or insignificant it could not be considered to influence the advice being provided; or - b) There are no other contractors or consultants reasonably available and qualified to provide the technical advice required; and - c) The conflict of interest is documented in all advice provided by that contractor or consultant, as well as any Council Report(s). or consultant.

-The Act has specific provisions governing conflicts of interest:

-Section 127 of the Act - General conflict of interest
+The Act has specific provisions governing conflicts of interest: Section 127 of the Act - General conflict of interest private interests means any direct or indirect interest of a relevant person that does not derive from their public duty and does not include an interest that is only a matter of personal opinion or belief;

-- (1) (1) Subject to section 129, a relevant person has a general conflict of interest in a matter if an impartial, fair-minded person would consider that the person's private interests could result in that person acting in a manner that is contrary to their public duty. - (2) For the purposes of subsection (1)-
+- (1) Subject to section 129, a relevant person has a general conflict of interest in a matter if an impartial, fair-minded person would consider that the person's private interests could result in that person acting in a manner that is contrary to their public duty. - (2) For the purposes of subsection (1)-